Docker version

 5. Check docker:

-- View running dockers' info:docker ps
+- View running dockers' info:

 docker logs customer-service